kjergens/DataStructuresAlgorithmsClass/PSet1.md

 ```

 ## Implement Binary Search (15 points)
 In lecture, we reviewed two searching algorithms: linear search and binary search.
-Modify the existing code for linear sort (available from Blackboard) to also include binary search.
+In `Search` write a method for `linearSearch` that takes in an integer array and a value to fine and returns the index of the number or -1 if it doesn't exist using linear search.
+Do the same for `binarySearch`.
 The pseudocode for binary search is available from:

 http://en.wikipedia.org/wiki/Binary_search_algorithm

 You may implement either the recursive or iterative version of binary sort.

 ## Test Cases (20 points)
-For both search algorithms, use `SearchTest` to make sure it runs for a number that does exist and also for a number that does not exist in the array.
-When you are sure both methods work, write test cases to time how long each algorithm takes to find the following number from a sorted list of 500 Million numbers:
+For both search algorithms, in `SearchTest` write test cases to make sure they work for a number that does exist and also for a number that does not exist in the array.
+When those test cases pass, write test cases to time how long each algorithm takes to find the following number from a sorted list of 500 Million numbers:

 ```
 5